 When claims-made coverage is initially purchased, the premium charged will be lower than premiums collected for appropriately-priced occurrence policies.
 The premium charged for the claims-made coverage is made based upon the possibility that a claim will be made during the year of the premium charge.
 Claims resulting from professional services are not usually reported during the first year; therefore, the first year’s Claims-Made premium is significantly lower than the following years’ premiums.

 This stair-stepping of premium continues for five years until you reach a mature premium.
 At that point, assuming there are no rate increases, your premium remains stable and you pay the same premium every year thereafter, with one significant exception.
 That exception occurs when you cancel your policy.
 It is the reporting endorsement, or “Tail.”

 Occurrence policies do not require extended reporting endorsements (tails) if coverage is discontinued.
 This is because if the insured event occurs during the policy’s period, then coverage under the Occurrence policy applies regardless of when the claim is made.

 Claims-Made policies, however, do require the purchase of reporting endorsements or tails if the coverage is discontinued.
 This is because the policy only covers claims that are made during the policy’s period.
+The “tail” claim must be from a medical incident occurring prior to policy termination that occurred on or after your retroactive date and before the end of your policy’s termination date.
 Future claims may arise and be the first reported after the termination date of your Claims-Made policy.
 A reporting endorsement or tail provides insurance for covered losses arising after your retroactive date and reported after your policy’s termination date.

 Important Features of LAMMICO Claims-Made Coverage